 22. Open a family child care home (in-home day care)

+(Update: The pandemic has made it difficult to consider this way to make money from home.)
 More and more families in the U.S. have both parents employed.
 According to the Bureau of Labor Statistics, the figure is 63% of married families with children.

 This creates a large market opportunity for people who want to provide in-home day care.
 Requirements vary by state, but you’ll need to be at least 18 years old, have a high school diploma or equivalent, and have some initial training like basic safety and health training.
 Also, most states require a license.